ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 To calibrate the voltage reading:

 #.
-Check the voltage of your lipo battery with a hand-held volt meter or
+Check the voltage of your LiPo battery with a hand-held volt meter or
    a `power analyzer <http://www.hobbyking.com/hobbyking/store/__10080__Turnigy_130A_Watt_Meter_and_Power_Analyzer.html>`__
 #.
-Connect your APM/PX4 to your computer and plug in the lipo battery
+Connect your Pixhawk-series to your computer and plug in the LiPo battery
 #.
 Check the voltage through the *Mission Planner*'s **INITIAL SETUP \|
    Optional Hardware \| Battery Monitor** screen or on the Flight Data screen's HUD or *Status* tab.